ExeClim/Isca/docs/source/modules/vert_coordinate.rst

 Uneven Sigma
 ^^^^^^^^^^^^
-The use of evenly-spaced model levels is often not the best option for modelling atmospheres, since it can lead to low resolution near the surface and in the troposphere, where the atmosphere is often the most dynamic).
-In addition, poor resolution near the model top can in certain configurations be unstable, since breaking gravity waves deposit significant amounts of energy into the upper layers.
+The use of evenly-spaced model levels is often not the best option for atmospheric modelling, since the vertical structure of planetary atmospheres does not tend to fall into regions of even thickness.
+For example if one splits an Earth-like (surface pressure 1000hPa) model into 10 even regions, the entire stratosphere, which contains the Ozone Layer, is represented by only two levels.
+In addition, poor resolution near the model top can in certain configurations be unstable, since breaking gravity waves deposit significant amounts of energy into the upper layers; leading to violation of the `CFL criterion <https://en.wikipedia.org/wiki/Courant%E2%80%93Friedrichs%E2%80%93Lewy_condition>`_.

 An improvement one can make is to use an uneven sigma scheme, where the model levels are not equally spaced, selected with ``'vert_coord_option': 'uneven_sigma'``.
 In addition to a number of model levels, there are two additional arguments in the namelist that control the spacing of the levels. ``scale_heights`` sets the overall depth of the model, whilst ``surf_res`` changes the distribution of the levels and ``exponent`` controls the bias of these levels towards the surface.
 When ``surf_res=1`` levels are evenly spaced, and when ``surf_res=0`` model levels follow a function set by the exponent (with mixed behaviour at intermediate values).
 Setting ``exponent`` to higher values increases the amount of levels in the troposphere.

 Hybrid Scheme
 ^^^^^^^^^^^^^
-In models with particularly high top levels (for example models including the stratosphere or of other planets), running with a conventional sigma level scheme can be undesirable since the model can become quite unstable; calculations in the uppermost layers are more stable if the layers are flat.
+In models with particularly high top levels (for example models including the stratosphere and/or of other planets), running with a conventional sigma level scheme can be undesirable since the model can become unstable as a result of the surface topography being 'imprinted' on all model levels.
+Calculations in the uppermost layers are more stable if the layers are flat.
 To overcome this we can specify a hybrid model level scheme, which combines :math:`\sigma`-levels in the lower atmosphere with :math:`p`-levels in the upper atmosphere (and a transition region in between).

 To use this scheme we set ``'vert_coord_option': 'hybrid'``, along with any namelist controls we previously used for the uneven sigma scheme, but we must also include two additional parameters to the namelist, ``p_press`` and ``p_sigma``.
 These two variables are values between 0 and 1, where 0 is the top :math:`\sigma`-level and 1 the bottom (surface) :math:`\sigma`-level, that represent the boundaries of the transition region between pure-pressure and pure-sigma levels (where ``p_press`` < ``p_sigma``).